sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 **IMPORTANT!**

 Please don't forget delete all caches and purge CDN after the update.

+= Comments - wpDiscuz v7.6.16 - 27.03.2024 =

+* Fixed: Issue in the unsubscribe template HTML
+* Fixed: Vulnerability in uploaded files
+* Added: Support of inline commenting in ACF rich editor

 = Comments - wpDiscuz v7.6.15 - 03.02.2024 =